1. General principles

-8.1.
-Individuals who are dissatisfied with the conduct or actions of other colleagues or Extended Hands should raise this with their supervisor using the grievance procedure, if necessary, and not discuss their dissatisfaction outside Extended Hands.
+- 8.1.
+Employees who are dissatisfied with the conduct or actions of other colleagues or Extended Hands should raise this with their line manager using the grievance procedure, if necessary, and not discuss their dissatisfaction outside Extended Hands.

-8.2.
-Colleagues accessing unauthorised files or breaching confidentially may face disciplinary action.
+- 8.2.
+Colleagues accessing unauthorised files or breaching confidentiality may face disciplinary action.

 9. Whistle blowing

-- Where the Finance Worker has concerns about the use of Extended Hands funds, he or she may refer directly to the Chair or Treasurer outside the usual grievance procedure.
+- 9.1.
+Where the Finance Worker has concerns about the use of Extended Hands funds, he or she may refer directly to the Chair or Treasurer

-- All colleagues hold the right to inform either his or her supervisor or one of the trustees if they believe that Extended Hands is being brought into disrepute by the actions of another colleague or trustee.
+- 9.2.
+All colleagues hold the right to inform either his or her manager or one of the trustees if they believe that Extended Hands is being brought into disrepute by the actions of another colleague or trustee